Allowable Business Expenses in the UK Complete HMRC List for SMEs

 HMRC Compliance and Record Keeping

 HMRC compliance requires clear evidence supporting each expense claim.
-HMRC explained guidance confirms that businesses must retain:
+HMRC guidance confirms that businesses must retain:

 • Invoices and receipts